 This is a No Cabbage Instant Pot recipe, but that doesn't mean your St. Patrick's Day celebration needs to be missing the green cabbage.

 I know it's nice to have that one pot meal.
 But in no circumstance should you include the cabbage when you are cooking the corned beef.
 The number one thing I have heard people say that didn't like a corned beef dinner is the cabbage smelled bad and was mush.

-I always cook the cabbage separate so it’s cooking needs can be meet exactly for perfectly cooked cabbage.
-Cabbage doesn’t need long to cook at all.
+I always cook the cabbage separately so it's cooking needs can be meet exactly for perfectly cooked cabbage.
+Cabbage doesn't need long to cook at all.
 You can prepare it while the Instant Pot is naturally releasing.